NanderTGA/typedoc-plugin-rename-default-repro/README.md

 You'll see that the "API" section in the sidebar is missing.

-Modify & save any file in ./website to trigger a rebuild and restore the "API" section in the sidebar
+Modify & save any file in ./website to trigger a rebuild and restore the "API" section in the sidebar.

+To fix the issue, downgrade `typedoc-plugin-rename-defaults` to version 0.6.6.